Search

 Eliminate Acidic and Sugary Food

-Acidic and sugary food can cause the teeth enamel to erode, paving the path for bacteria to attack your teeth and cause cavities.
-Hence, it’s crucial you eliminate or minimize the intake of such foods to manage cavities with braces on.
+Acidic and sugary food can cause the teeth’ enamel to erode, paving the path for bacteria to attack your teeth and cause cavities.
+Hence, you must eliminate or minimize the intake of such foods to manage cavities with braces on.

 Go for Regular Dental Check-ups